httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Privacy Considerations {#privacy}

-Clients that persist state for origins can be tracked over time based on their use of this information.
-Persisted information can be cleared to reduce the ability of servers to track clients.
-Clients MUST clear persisted alternative service information when clearing other origin-based state (i.e., cookies).
+Cached alternative services can be used to track clients over time; e.g., using a user-unique hostname.
+Clearing the cache reduces the ability of servers to track clients; therefore clients MUST clear cached alternative service information when clearing other origin-based state (i.e., cookies).